AdobeDocs/express-add-on-apis/src/pages/api/classes/Editor.md

 - `color` has default value DEFAULT_STROKE_COLOR if none is provided.
 - `width` has default value DEFAULT_STROKE_WIDTH if none is provided.
 - `dashPattern` has default value [] if none is provided.
-DashPattern array must be of even length.
+Array must be of even length.
 Values cannot be negative.
 - `dashOffset` has default value 0 if none is provided.
 This options field is ignored if no `dashPattern` was provided.